What do we mean by human rights?

 Throughout history, since the Middle Ages, we have encountered various documents that ascribed certain rights to certain groups.
 It was not until the end of the 17th century in England and the end of the 18th century in America(Bill of Rights) that human rights became more prominent.
 In Europe at the same time, the French Declaration of the Rights of Man and of the Citizen was a breakthrough in this respect.
 Yet in the decades and centuries that followed, massive human rights abuses continued to occur, as was particularly evident in the courts punishing the crimes of World War II.

-That is why the protection of human rights was included as one of the main objectives of the United Nations in the UN Charter.
-Then in 1948, the Universal Declaration of Human Rights was adopted.
+For these reasons, the protection of human rights was included as one of the main objectives of the United Nations in the UN Charter.
+The Universal Declaration of Human Rights was then adopted in 1948.
 It is a comprehensive list of human rights that has been endorsed by the majority of UN member states and has inspired many other states and organizations to adopt other human rights documents.
 In Europe, the most important convention negotiated was the Convention for the Protection of Human Rights and Fundamental Freedoms, abbreviated as the European Convention on Human Rights, in 1950.

 Human Rights Day is celebrated worldwide on 10 December to commemorate the adoption of the Universal Declaration of Human Rights.